Another shoot with Lauren? Well, yeah. Of course. It’s Lauren.

 (What?
 A weird lens.
 The lens itself is mounted in a ball-joint, so it can be twisted around.
 You can swap out different optic units – these were using the double glass optic.
 The standard optic units have just a small spot in the centre that’s in good focus, with everything else sort of smearing out when blurred.
 But because it’s mounted in the ball joint, you can change where the ‘centre’ point actually is in the frame.
 Technically, they’re terrible lenses, but they make an interesting look that you really can’t get any other way.
 Look out for them in dream scenes, or scene-setting outside shots in films and TV shows.
 Anyway, where were we?)

-Some portraits first, because, as previously mentioned, Lauren has this face…
+Some portraits first, because, as I’ve mentioned before, Lauren has this face…

 There was a wonderfully twisty tree with moss all over the branches, which worked perfectly with the weirdness of the Lensbaby.